History of the United Kingdom: The economy in the late 20th century

-After the relative prosperity of the 1950s and 1960s, the UK experienced extreme industrial strife and stagflation through the 1970s following a global economic downturn; Labour had returned to government in 1964 under Harold Wilson to end 13 years of Conservative rule.
+After the relative prosperity of the 1950s and 1960s, the UK experienced industrial strife and stagflation through the 1970s following a global economic downturn; Labour had returned to government in 1964 under Harold Wilson to end 13 years of Conservative rule.
 The Conservatives were restored to government in 1970 under Edward Heath, who failed to halt the country's economic decline and was ousted in 1974 as Labour returned to power under Harold Wilson.
 The economic crisis deepened following Wilson's return and things fared little better under his successor James Callaghan.

 A strict modernisation of its economy began under the controversial Conservative leader Margaret Thatcher following her election as prime minister in 1979, which saw a time of record unemployment as deindustrialisation saw the end of much of the country's manufacturing industries, but also a time of economic boom as stock markets became liberalised and state-owned industries were privatised.
 Her rise to power was seen as the symbolic end of the time in which the British economy had become the "sick man" of western Europe.
 Inflation also fell during this period and trade union power was reduced.

-However the miners' strike of 1984–1985 sparked the end of most of the UK's coal mining.
+However the miners' strike of 1984–1985 prefigured the end of most of the UK's coal mining.
 The exploitation of North Sea gas and oil brought in substantial tax and export revenues to aid the new economic boom.
 This was also the time that the IRA took the issue of Northern Ireland to Great Britain, maintaining a prolonged bombing campaign on the British mainland.